sebastien/kame/docs/language.md

 ### DEREFERENCE

-A derference to a symbol (parameter/rule) is a dot-separated string, prefixed with `@` and optionally wrapped in `{…}`.
+A dereference to a symbol (parameter/rule) is a dot-separated string, prefixed with `@` and optionally wrapped in `{…}`.
 The dots act as a destructuring operator in case the referenced value is composite.
 Names are a subset of strings and can't contain any template expression.
 Special characters are not allowed in names, except